Project Prom and Project Prom for Gentlemen

 Watch our Project Prom Gown Give Away promo video!

-Project Prom 5K - Completed for 2014, Hartwood Acres Park Amphitheater
+Project Prom 5K - June 6, 2015, Hartwood Acres Park Amphitheater

 This FUNd raiser will help us buy much needed prom attire, accessories and tuxedo–rental gift certificates.
 Run-day registration is available!
 Learn more